 Mehr Malik

-The remuneration committee consists of the non-executive directors.
-The committee annually reviews the level of directors’ and other senior employee’s remuneration packages to ensure that shareholder and management interests are aligned.
+The Remuneration Committee is made up of Annette Nabavi as Chair and Stephen Wardell, both non-executive directors.
+The Chair of the Board is a regular attendee and the Company’s remuneration advisor is invited to meetings when appropriate.
+The Committee annually reviews the level of executive directors’ and other senior employee’s remuneration packages to ensure that shareholder and management interests are aligned.
 No individual director participates when his own remuneration is under consideration.

-The audit committee consists of the non-executive directors.
+The Audit Committee consists of Stephen Wardell as Chair and Annette Nabavi, both non-executive directors.
+The CFO and Head of Finance are regular attendees to the Committee, and the Company’s external auditors are invited to meetings when required.
 The committee provides oversight and governance to the Group’s financial reports, its internal controls and processes in place, its risk management systems and the appointment of and relationship with the external auditor.

-The Board has established an Audit Committee, Remuneration Committee and an AIM Compliance Committee with formally delegated duties and responsibilities.
+The Board has established an Audit Committee and a Remuneration Committee with formally delegated duties and responsibilities.

-As an AIM-listed Company, Norman Broadbent intends to adopt as far as possible the principles of the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
+As an AIM-listed Company, Norman Broadbent PLC (the “Company” or “Group”) intends to adopt as far as possible the principles of the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
 The QCA Code identifies ten principles to be followed for companies to deliver growth in long term shareholder value, encompassing and efficient, effective, and dynamic management framework accompanied by good communication to promote confidence and trust.

-The section below set out the ways in which the Group applies the ten principles of the QCA Code in support of the Group’s medium to long-term success.
+The section below sets out the ways in which the Company applies the ten principles of the QCA Code in support of its medium to long-term success.
+This was last updated in May 2026.

 In executing the Group’s strategy and operational plans, management will typically confront a range of day-to-day challenges associated with these key risks and uncertainties, and will seek to deploy the identified mitigation steps to manage these risks as they manifest themselves.